edxu96/BendersOptim/README.md

 Benders algorithm to solve mixed integer linear programming, especially stochastic programming in seconds!

+This repo has been archived in 190728.
+New update will be made to edxu96/MatrixOptim, which is the aggregation of robust optimization and matrix optimization.
+It's in matrix form as well, and there is a new function tool to convert the model to matrix form.

+***

 According to wikipedia:
 > Benders decomposition (or Benders' decomposition) is a technique in mathematical programming that allows the solution
 > of very large linear programming problems that have a special block structure.
 This block structure often occurs in